 …but it's set to increase from the current GT's 503bhp

-It won't go on sale until 2018, where a small increase in price is expected.
+It won't go on sale until December, when a small increase in price is expected

-This will come after a motor show reveal at the beginning of next year.
+This will come after a reveal earlier in the year

 E63’s wet sump compared with the GT’s dry sump engine means that the power figures won’t match

 Geneva motor show debut is possible, although not confirmed

 The Mercedes-AMG GT will receive a mild power upgrade and subtle cosmetic tweaks later this year as part of its mid-life facelift.